grubini-learning/css/TestingLazyGit.md

 ## Accessing side pane

-We can access the side pane with number 1 - 5
+We can access the side pane with number 1 - 5, we can make a change again